ratatui/ratatui-website/src/concepts/rendering-under-the-hood.md

 The closure gets an argument `frame` of type `&mut Frame`.

-`frame.size()` returns a `Rect` that represents the total renderable area. `Frame` also holds a reference to a buffer which it can render widgets to using the `render_widget()` method.
+`frame.size()` returns a `Rect` that represents the total renderable area. `Frame` also holds a reference to an intermediate buffer which it can render widgets to using the `render_widget()` method.
 At the end of the `draw` method (after the closure returns), Ratatui persists the content of the buffer to the terminal.
-We will discuss more about `Buffer` later in this page.
+Let's walk through more specifics in the following sections.

 [`Terminal::draw()`]:
   https://github.com/ratatui-org/ratatui/blob/e5caf170c8c304b952cbff7499fd4da17ab154ea/src/terminal.rs#L325-L360